delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [ ][10][-]---[>][34][-]---[>][21][-]---[>][64][ ]
 ```

 Cur moves through the linked list by using the ".next" function we saw earlier.
-But in this instance, Cur cannot move back because Cur.next is NIL, it is nothing.
+But in this instance, Cur cannot move forward because Cur.next is NIL, it is nothing.
 You cannot go any further.
 You also can't go back, because this is a singly linked list.
 So what do we do?

-We want to move Cur back to the start but we also don't want to look at the whole list, just the second last one because the start of the list has already been sorted.
+We want to move Cur back to the start but we also don't want to look at the whole list, just the second to last one because the start of the list has already been sorted.

 In the first round, we want to see if we reach the last possible element.
 In the second round we want to know we are at the second to last item.
 But how do we know this?